dashpay/grovedbg/README.md

   </picture>
 </details>

+**Note on u8 array inputs**: Values are space-separated.
+For example, to write "grove," you would enter `103 114 111 118 101`.

 ### Subtree view

 The subtree view is the primary navigation area for GroveDB's structure and remains uncollapsed at all times.